tkem/uritools/docs/index.rst

-Results of :func:`urisplit`
+Results of :func:`urisplit` and :func:`uridefrag`
 ------------------------------------------------------------------------

-Result objects from the :func:`urisplit` function are actually instances of subclasses of :class:`collections.namedtuple`.
+Result objects from the :func:`urisplit` and :func:`uridefrag` functions are actually instances of subclasses of :class:`collections.namedtuple`.

 .. autoclass:: SplitResult
+   :members:

+.. autoclass:: DefragResult
    :members: